GENE2HUB/FullStackFinalProjectInPython/README.md

-## **_Final Project of Full Stack Test Automation Course 2024 with:_**
+## **_Final Project of the 2024 Full Stack Test Automation Course, utilizing:_**
->Python,
+* Python
-> Selenium,
+* Selenium
-> Appium, Pytest e.t.c
+* Appium
->
+* Pytest, etc.

 [Short Video - Demonstration](https://drive.google.com/file/d/1X5k3uUw-s3gFtWCgLTit5sq33SU3n2K6/view?usp=sharing)
-### **_This project created to demonstrate my knowledge and skills in Automation Testing._**
+### **_This project was created to showcase my knowledge and skills in automation testing._**
 ***
 ### _About_
-The project demonstrates a smart automation infrastructure.
-It is built in hierarchy order of modules.
+The project showcases a smart automation infrastructure designed with a modular hierarchy.
-The modules contain number of classes with methods.
+It is organized into various modules, each containing multiple classes with relevant methods.
-There are main/common/helpers/actions/page_object modules.
+Key modules include main, common, helpers, actions, and page_object, which work together to create a streamlined testing process.

-In this way, the tests can be created in very simple way with a minimum lines of code.
+This structure allows tests to be written with minimal lines of code, making the process straightforward and efficient.
-Also the infrastructure allows to work with different kinds of applications.
+Additionally, the infrastructure supports integration with different types of applications, providing flexibility across various testing scenarios.
-**Big advantage of the infrastructure is that it can be easy maintained!**
+**A significant advantage of this design is its ease of maintenance, ensuring long-term scalability and adaptability!**

 ### _Project Overview_
 The project is an example of infrastructure for automation testing of different kinds of applications: